Nehemiah 7: Verse 4

 The Revised Standard Version reads ... no houses had been built, the Revised Version, the houses were not builded.
 H. E. Ryle counsels against a literal interpretation of these words, suggesting that the real meaning was that there were large open spaces within the walls where more houses could be built.

-The census (7:4–73)
+The census (verses 4–73a)

 The defensive measures implemented by Nehemiah, Hanani and Hananiah were only for short-term, because the bigger goal was to reestablish Jerusalem as the center of Jewish culture and religious purity, so it has to be repopulated from some people who then lived outside the city.
-Nehemiah was looking for Jews with veriable heritage to send some family members to populate Jerusalem, but instead of starting a census, he used the original listing of those who had been the first to return which specified clan origins.
+Nehemiah was looking for Jews with verifiable heritage to send some family members to populate Jerusalem, but instead of starting a census, he used the original listing of those who had been the first to return which specified clan origins.
 This list is almost an exact replication of the one in Ezra 2, with slight variations likely due to the transcribing and transmission over time.